-1 The terms compliance reviews and field reviews, as they are used in the program are synonymous and are used interchangeably in this section.
+&lt;sup>1 The terms compliance reviews and field reviews, as they are used in the program are synonymous and are used interchangeably in this section.

-2 Accounting and auditing practice, as referred to in this section, encompasses all accounting and auditing services for which standards have been established for the profession including accounting services resulting in association of the firm's name with unaudited financial statements.
+&lt;sup>2 Accounting and auditing practice, as referred to in this section, encompasses all accounting and auditing services for which standards have been established for the profession including accounting services resulting in association of the firm's name with unaudited financial statements.

-As used in this section, the term participating firm encompasses participants as well as those firms that are preparing for involvement in the program.
+&lt;sup>3 As used in this section, the term participating firm encompasses participants as well as those firms that are preparing for involvement in the program.
 A firm is identified as a participant in the program only upon completion of its compliance review and filing with the Institute an acceptable report on that review.

-- .05 A participating firm is required to make available to the review team the documented quality control policies and procedures incorporated in its quality control system.4 This requirement is met by furnishing one of the following to the review team: - 1.
-A quality control document that provides a detailed description of the firm's quality control policies and procedures. - 2.
+quality control system.
+This requirement is met by furnishing one of the following to the review team:

+- 1. A quality control document that provides a detailed description of the firm's quality control policies and procedures. - 2.
 A summary statement of the firm's quality control policies and procedures with references to supporting information contained in manuals, memorandums, or other literature of the firm.